-- A materials scientist with no previous cardiovascular or stroke-related research collaborating with an interventional cardiac electrophysiologist; - A synthetic biologist collaborating with a cardiac biologist; - A chemist specializing in RNA molecular biology collaborating with a practicing neonatologist with research in cell signaling, hemostasis and thrombosis; - A kidney disease/ciliopathy researcher collaborating with clinical researcher in genetic causes of bicuspid aortic valve disease and a basic science researcher also studying genetic valvular diseases. - If more than three co-PIs are proposed, the applicants should provide clear evidence that they are equal co-PIs.
-If this will not be the case, then the applicants should classify additional personnel as collaborating investigators or consultants. - Each Co-PI must hold a MD, PhD, DO, DDS, DVM or equivalent post-baccalaureate terminal (highest-level) degree in his/her discipline. - One of the Co-PIs' institutions must be designated as the institution of record, agreeing to sponsor the application and accept award payments, and ensuring that annual progress reports and expenditure reports are submitted to AHA.
+- A materials scientist with no previous cardiovascular or strokerelated research collaborating with an interventional pediatric cardiac electrophysiologist; - A synthetic biologist collaborating with a cardiac biologist; - A chemist specializing in RNA molecular biology collaborating with a practicing neonatologist with research in cell signaling, hemostasis and thrombosis; - A kidney disease/ciliopathy researcher collaborating with clinical researcher in genetic determinants of immunosuppressive medication-mediated renal disease and a basic science researcher also studying genetic kidney diseases.

+- If more than three co-PIs are proposed, the applicants should provide clear evidence that they are equal co-PIs.
+If this will not be the case, then the applicants should classify additional personnel as collaborating investigators or consultants. - Each Co-PI must hold an MD, PhD, DO, DDS, DVM or equivalent postbaccalaureate terminal (highest-level) degree in his/her discipline. - One of the Co-PIs' institutions must be designated as the institution of record, agreeing to sponsor the application and accept award payments, and ensuring that annual progress reports and expenditure reports are submitted to AHA.